imteekay/machine-learning-research/books/understanding-deep-learning/README.md

 ![](3d-convolution.png)

-- For a 3D image, we need a 3D filter
+- For a 3D image (e.g. RGB image), we need a 3D filter
   - 6 x 6 x 3: height, width, channels (red, green, blue)
 - It has the convolution operation shifting one pixel at a time but now it has the channel factor